zeus-12/uxie/README.md

   - Chat and collab with other
   - Export highlights of your pdf

+## TODOS

+- [ ] add logs in uploadthing route to see why vectorising fails at times.

 ## BUGS

 - [ ] optimistic update for file page after adding a new file => uploadthing issue, should be fixed on v6